ibrahimtopcu11/tree_height_analysis_57/README.md

 This Python package analyzes tree height data from `.txt` files and calculates:

 - The minimum and maximum tree heights
-- Tree types with extreme heights.
+- Tree types with extreme heights
 - Geodesic distance between them using Haversine formula.

 ## Example usage